gerritonagoodday/sparc64-linux/README.md

 ### Set up minicom on your host machine

-You need the following serial configuration to connect to a Ultra 5/10: 9600 baud, no parity, 8 bits, 1 stop bit, Hardware flow control, initialisation string: "```~^M~```".
+You need the following serial configuration to connect to a Ultra 5/10: 9600 baud, no parity, 8 bits, 1 stop bit, Hardware flow control, initialisation string: ```~^M~```.
 Save yourself the configuration work and simply paste the following into the a file named ~/.minicom.sun:

 ```bash
 pu port             /dev/ttyS0